-Fungicide resistance or reduced sensitivity has been detected in both NFNB and SFNB in some regions of Australia, particularly to the fungicide Groups 3 and 7.
-Dual resistance/reduced sensitivity (reduced sensitivity to the Group 3 fungicide tebuconazole and resistance to the Group 7 fungicide fluxapyroxad) has been detected in isolates from the production regions in southern Australia.
-Currently the status of fungicide resistance in NSW is unclear, but DNA monitoring detected Group 3 (DMI) resistance in NFNB in Oueensland in 2022.
+Fungicide resistance or reduced sensitivity has been detected in both SFNB and NFNB in some regions of Australia, in particular to the fungicide Groups 3 and 7 (Table 1).
+Dual resistance/reduced sensitivity (reduced sensitivity to the Group 3 fungicide tebuconazole and resistance to the Group 7 fungicide fluxapyroxad) has been detected in isolates from the Yorke Peninsula, SA.

+Currently the status of fungicide resistance in NSW is unclear, but DNA monitoring in 2022 detected Group 3 (DMI) resistance in NFNB in Queensland.